 If you love live music, you'll find free concert series several nights of the week (pick up an OffBeat or a Gambit when you get into town for listings), and clubs around town are still very much hopping at night.
-Need more ideas?

 What to Pack

 This free festival celebrates the humble but glorious bivalve that has a home in so many of New Orleans' iconic dishes.
-(It also combats the idea that oysters can only be consumed in months which contain an "R".)
-Food vendors and music stages pack the Moonwalk and Spanish Plaza, adjacent to the French Quarter and the Central Business District alongside the Mississippi River.
+(It also combats the common lore that oysters can only be consumed in months which contain an "R" or, September through April.)
+Food vendors and music stages pack the Woldenberg Park, located next to the Entergy Giant Screen Theater and Aquarium.

-Vieux-To-Do: Creole Tomato Festival, NOLA Seafood Festival, Louisiana Cajun/Zydeco Festival (June 18-19) - Three free festivals joined forces to make an extravaganza in mid-June, celebrating a handful of Louisiana's favorite homegrown treasures: the iconic Creole tomato (a variety developed ages ago to flourish in sultry Louisiana summers), seafood, and Cajun and zydeco music.
+Creole Tomato Festival, NOLA Seafood Festival, and the Louisiana Cajun/Zydeco Festival are three free festivals that have joined forces for an extravaganza in mid-June, celebrating a handful of Louisiana's favorite homegrown treasures: the iconic Creole tomato (a variety developed ages ago to flourish in sultry Louisiana summers), seafood, and Cajun and zydeco music.

 Believe it or not, one of the most popular running races in New Orleans takes place in sticky June, but why not?
 If you're gonna be a runner in NOLA, you accept that a good portion of the year, you'll be running in the heat.
 And the New Orleans Track Club makes this one, which has both 2-mile and half-mile entries, into a big ol' party in beautiful Audubon Park, with food and music and plenty of fun to be had.